 All-natural chicken contains strictly no growth hormones, antibiotics, and additives.
 The chicken has been processed in minimal condition.
 This helps to maintain its natural taste and flavor.

-All-natural chicken is not regulated by either USDA or FDA.
-Some of this food has contents of corn, fructose, and syrup.
+It’s relatively cheap.
+This is a result of little regularity in its line of production.
+All-natural chicken is not regulated by either the USDA or the FDA.
+Some of this food contains corn, fructose, and syrup.

 Organic Chicken

 Food labeled as all-organic chicken must have followed USDA and FDA production standards.
 This signifies that the chicken has been raised in an environment free from stimulants.
-Antibiotics and hormones are seriously discouraged too during rearing.
+Antibiotics and hormones are seriously discouraged, too, during rearing.

 All-natural Eggs vs. Organic